symfony/symfony-docs/frontend/encore/simple-example.rst

 That's it!
 When you build your assets, jQuery and ``greet.js`` will automatically be added to the output file (``app.js``).
-For common libraries like jQuery, you may want also to :doc:`create a shared entry </frontend/encore/shared-entry>` for better performance.
+For common libraries like jQuery, you may want to :doc:`create a shared entry </frontend/encore/shared-entry>` for better performance.

 Multiple JavaScript Entries
 ---------------------------

 The previous example is the best way to deal with SPA (Single Page Applications) and very simple applications.
-However, as your application grows, you'll need to define more entries with the JavaScript and CSS code of some specific sections (homepage, blog, store, etc.)
+However, as your app grows, you may want to have page-specific JavaScript or CSS (e.g. homepage, blog, store, etc.).
+To handel this, add a new "entry" for each page that needs custom JavaScript or CSS:

 .. code-block:: javascript